RELIEF FROM DEPRESSION WITH TRANSCRANIAL MAGNETIC STIMULATION (TMS)

 Insurance: Covered by Most Insurance Plans

-TMS Therapy is covered by all major insurance companies, including Medicare, Medicaid, United Healthcare, Blue Cross and Blue Shield, Cigna, Aetna, Tricare, and others.
-Other insurance providers have covered TMS Therapy on a case by case basis.
+TMS Therapy is covered by all major insurance companies, including Medicare, United Healthcare, Blue Cross and Blue Shield, Cigna, Aetna, Tricare, and others.
+Our staff works with you and your insurance carrier to get treatment authorized and covered for you.